 Triple check everything

-Remember transactions can’t be reversed and wallets can’t be easily recovered so take care.
+Remember transactions can’t be reversed and wallets can’t be easily recovered so take precautions and always be careful.